ikko/sym/docs/README.md

 ## Core Concepts

--   **[Symbol](topics/1_symbol_fundamental_building_block/index.md)**: The fundamental building block.
-Each symbol has a unique name and can be connected to other symbols, forming complex relationships.
+-   **[Symbol](topics/1_sym_fundamental_building_block/index.md)**: The fundamental building block.
+Each sym has a unique name and can be connected to other syms, forming complex relationships.
 -   **[Flyweight Design](topics/2_flyweight_design/index.md)**: Symbols are unique. `Symbol('a')` will always return the same object, saving memory and ensuring consistency.
 -   **[Layered Architecture](topics/3_layered_architecture/index.md)**: The core is minimal.
 Functionality is added through modular, "builtin" extensions for features like date/time handling, advanced collections, and visualization.
--   **[Per-Instance Indexing](topics/4_per_instance_indexing/index.md)**: Every symbol has its own private, weighted index of other symbols, allowing for the creation of sophisticated, nested data structures.
+-   **[Per-Instance Indexing](topics/4_per_instance_indexing/index.md)**: Every sym has its own private, weighted index of other syms, allowing for the creation of sophisticated, nested data structures.
 -   **[Mixinability](topics/5_mixinability/index.md)**: The framework supports dynamic extension of `Symbol` instances at runtime through mixins, which are validated for robustness.
 -   **[Memory-Aware Maturing](topics/6_memory_aware_maturing/index.md)**: Symbols can be "matured" to optimize memory usage and performance by elevating metadata and removing unused components.
 -   **[Scheduling](topics/7_scheduling/index.md)**: A built-in scheduler allows for deferred execution of functions and methods, specified with cron-like strings, datetime objects, or even other Symbols.